n1299cb/Impulcifer-Atmos/README.md

 You should have several WAV files and graphs in the folder. `hesuvi.wav` can now be used with HeSuVi to make your headphones sound like speakers.

-`--dir_path=data/my_hrir` tells Impulcifer that the recordings can be found in a folder called `my_hrir` under `data`.
+`--dir_path=data/my_hrir` tells Earprint that the recordings can be found in a folder called `my_hrir` under `data`.
-Impulcifer will also write all the output files into this folder.
+Earprint will also write all the output files into this folder.

-Impulcifer always needs to know which sine sweep signal was used during recording process.
+Earprint always needs to know which sine sweep signal was used during recording process.
 Test signal can be either a WAV (`.wav`) file or a Pickle (`.pkl`) file.
 Test signal is read from a file called `test.pkl` or `test.wav`.
 `impulse_response_estimator.py` produces both but using a Pickle file is a bit faster.
 Pickle file however cannot be used with `recorder.py`.
 An alternative way of passing the test signal is with a command line argument `--test_signal`